marytanaelwriter/digital-cv/README.md

 - Basic knowledge of Git, GitHub, and version control systems
 - Basic familiarity with the Software Development Life Cycle (SDLC) and software architecture

-## Work Experience
+## 💼 Work Experience
 **Freelance Content Writer** *(October 2018 to Present)*
 - Writes blog posts, meta descriptions, and website copies
 - Creates how-to articles and troubleshooting guides on consumer electronics
-- Self-edits the articles for grammar, clarity, and readability.
+- Self-edits the articles for grammar, clarity, and readability

 **Project Manager** @ [SEO Hacker](https://seo-hacker.com/) *(April 2018 to August 2018)*
 - Handled multiple projects for different clients